DCS-gRPC/rust-server/README.md

 autostart = true
 ```

 As well as this you can set other options in this file.
-These are listed below:
+All options and the config file itself are optional – you only have to create the config file and set an option if you want to change any of the default values (the list below shows the default values).
+The available options are:

 ```lua
 -- Whether the `Eval` method is enabled or not.